rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscMutationAzure.md

 - There is a single argument of type CreateAzureTargetInput.
 - Returns Target.
+### deleteaddirectory
+Deletes an Azure AD directory.

+- There is a single argument of type DeleteAzureAdDirectoryInput.
+- Returns CreateOnDemandJobReply.
 ### deletecloudaccount
 Delete the Azure Subscriptions cloud account for the given feature.